wilfofford/TDA-for-Sea-Ice-Percolation/README.md

 model_binary_to_boundary_fractal.py : above, but computes PH fractal dimension of the boundary

+## Model Data:
+10 runs, each of 200 time steps, are provided for each of the three variations of the dynamical network model.
+Model 1: A constant melt rate
+Model 2: Ice covered by pond water has a higher melt rate, modelling ice-albedo feedback Model 3: Same as Model 2, but now with drainage modelled as random events where ponds drain to sea-level

 ## References
 <a id="1">[1]</a>
 Moon, C., Mitchell, S. A., Heath, J. E., & Andrew, M. (2019).
 Statistical inference over persistent homology predicts fluid flow in porous media.
 Water Resources Research, 55, 9592– 9603. https://doi.org/10.1029/2019WR025171